lscaria/char_to_phone/README.md

 ```
 restore = True
 ```
-otherwise it will start trianing a new model.
+otherwise it will start training a new model.

 ## Inference: